jquery-archive/plugins.jquery.com/README.md

 The jQuery Plugins site, http://plugins.jquery.com/

-## How does it work?
+## How it works

-The jQuery Plugins site is an index of GitHub repositories that each contain a single jQuery plugin.
+This site is an index of GitHub repositories that each contain a single jQuery plugin.
 Each such repository contains a valid `package.json` in the repository root.
-The specification for this file is in ./docs/package.md
+The specification for this file is in [docs/package.md]

 ## How to list a plugin